• Skip to primary navigation

 I love the different textures we have with the different nuts, seeds, and the almond flour.
 It all combines for the most amazing keto granola clusters.

-You could also use sunflower seeds, flax seeds, or pumpkin seeds.
+You could also use sunflower seeds, flax seeds, unsweetened coconut flakes, or pumpkin seeds.

 How to make keto granola

-This section explains how to make this sugar free granola recipe, step by step.
+This section explains how to make this low-carb granola recipe, step by step.
 For a full printable recipe, see the recipe card below.

 ingredients in a large mixing bowl for sugar free granola